jan-cieslik/cancer_informatics/docs/learning_R/functions_libraries.md

 output:
 [1] "cool"
 ```
-The variable `txt` is now accessible outside of the function.
+The variable `txt` is now accessible outside the function.
 :::

 ## R Packages